In pursuit of the truth about God, the universe, and you.

 The author steps outside of conventional wisdom and brings together a wealth of insight from the spheres of religion, philosophy, science, psychology, parapsychology, and occultism.
 A highly unusual, but deeply rational, and life-changing truth emerges from this esoteric study: the universe is One, and you are It.

 I, Universe began as book called Reality Check, published in 2009.
-The former is not quite what you would call a sequel; rather a new and more complex beast built around the basic form of its ancestor.
+The new book is not quite what you would call a sequel; rather a new and more complex beast built around the basic form of its ancestor.
 I gave Reality Check a complete overhaul, removing sections that I now consider obsolete and refining every chapter with better argumentation.
 There are many brand new chapters, on epistemology, cosmology, anthropology, ethics, and occultism, comprising at least fifty percent of the volume.

 “If you find yourself recoiling at mention of any of these issues – telekinesis, unified consciousness, ‘disproving’ Christianity – then you are the perfect candidate to read this book.
 You may be equally convinced of your worldview after reading, but extraordinary beliefs require an extraordinary investigation, and that concept permeates this book.
 Sloan does not enter into these ideas lightly.
 What is so effective is that he’s never overly credulous about far-out claims, nor overly dismissive of mainstream dogma, which is why the book is so useful as a primer on esoteric spirituality.”